The Effect of Financial Resources on Fertility: Evidence from Administrative Data on Lottery Winners: The Effect of Cash Windfalls on Fertility

-We first examine whether the absence of sufficient financial resources is a barrier to having children.
-Given our main results, suggesting children are normal goods, households derive consumption value from having children and are more likely to do so when obtaining more resources.
-Namely, we would expect to see the effect on fertility increases with the size of a cash windfall.
+In this section, we examine whether insufficient financial resources pose a barrier to having children.
+Our main results suggest that children are normal goods - that is, individuals derive consumption value from having children and are more likely to do so when they have more resources.
+This leads to the prediction that the positive effect of a cash windfall on fertility should increase in line with the size of a cash windfall.

-Table \ref{subgroup1} investigates heterogeneity in fertility responses to windfall gains by the amount of lottery prize.
-The estimates indicate that moderately sized resource shocks, i.e., wins between 1 and 10 million NT\$, have relatively small effects on fertility (see Columns (1) and (2)).
-For wins between 10 and 15 million NT\$, the estimate becomes larger, to the order of 0.14 (see Column (3)).
-The effect continues to increase for wins exceeding 15 million NT\$, and the estimate is 0.25 (see Column (4)), suggesting that for every 100 affected households, 25 more children are born by the sixth year following a big lottery win of more than 15 million NT\$.
-These findings are consistent with the estimated cost of raising a child from birth to age 17, which is about 8-million NT\$ \citep{sarlo2013cost,lino2014expenditures,robb2019cost,hori2011expenditure}.
+To examine this prediction, we implement a design that classifies wins by prize amount, including extremely large prizes over 100 million that were excluded from earlier analyses.
+This allows us to explore the threshold level of resources needed to impact fertility decisions, as well as to measure the upper bound effects of very large windfalls.
+Specifically, we estimate the following regression:

+The notation in Equation (\ref{child_event_step}) is similar to Equation (\ref{child_event}) but replaces the continuous lottery amount variable $Prize$ with a binary indicator $Large$ for large versus small wins.
+We define small winners as those receiving between 5 and 10 thousand NT\$, and we categorize large winners into five prize groups: 1) 10 to 50 thousand NT\$; 2) 50 to 500 thousand NT\$; 3) 500 thousand to 5 million NT\$; 4) 5 to 100 million NT\$ and 5) 100 million NT\$ or more.

+The indicator $Large$ takes a value of 1 for individuals winning prizes in one of the above five large prize groups, and 0 for those winning small prizes under 10 thousand NT\$.
+On average, the small prize group won around 8 thousand NT\$.
+The key coefficients of interest, $\gamma_s$, capture the effects of winning a larger lottery prize compared to small wins under 10 thousand NT\$, which is the omitted base category.
+By segmenting large prizes into categorical groups, we can estimate differential impacts based on the magnitude of the windfall.

+Table \ref{tab.prizegrp} reports heterogeneity in fertility responses to windfall gains according to the size of a lottery win.
+For moderate resource shocks between 10 thousand and 5 million NT\$, the impact on fertility is small, with coefficient estimates around 0.01--0.03 (Columns (1) to (3)).
+However, effects grow substantially once prize amounts reach 5--100 million NT\$, with estimates increasing to approximately 0.1 (Column (4)).
+The response continues to rise for windfalls and peaks at the highest level of 0.348 for Jackpot wins exceeding 100 million NT\$ (Column (5)).